 History of the university

 UNT was founded in 1890 as Texas Normal College and Teachers’ Training Institute.
 Joshua C. Chilton, the founding president, leased facilities above a hardware store on Denton’s square to establish a teacher training institute.
-His charge to the faculty at its first assembly remains an important part of UNT’s value system: “It will be our aim to become leaders in the education of the young men and women of Texas, fitting them to creditably fill the most important positions in business and professional circles.
+His opening-day remarks remains an important part of UNT’s value system: “It will be our aim to become leaders in the education of the young men and women of Texas, fitting them to creditably fill the most important positions in business and professional circles.
 We desire the cooperation of all who believe in higher education and who want to see our state in the very front of intellectual as well as material progress.”

 The university has had seven names through the years:

-1890 Texas Normal College and Teachers’ Training Institute
+1890 Texas Normal College and Teacher Training Institute

 1894 North Texas Normal College